-9.15.In determining sanctions, the Discipline Panel may consider the following aggravating or mitigating circumstances:

-- a) the nature and severity of the Infraction; - b) the extent to which others have been harmed by the Infraction; - c) the cooperation of the Respondent in the proceedings under this Policy and Procedure; - d) whether the Infraction is a first offense or has occurred repeatedly; - e) the Respondent's acknowledgment of responsibility; - f) the Respondent's remorse and post-infraction conduct; - g) the age, maturity, or experience of the Respondent; - h) whether the Respondent retaliated, where the Incident involves Discrimination, Harassment or Maltreatment; and - i) the Respondent's prospects for rehabilitation. - 9.16.
+- 9.15.In determining sanctions, the Discipline Panel may consider the following aggravating or mitigating circumstances: - a) the nature and severity of the Infraction; - b) the extent to which others have been harmed by the Infraction; - c) the cooperation of the Respondent in the proceedings under this Policy and Procedure; - d) whether the Infraction is a first offense or has occurred repeatedly; - e) the Respondent's acknowledgment of responsibility; - f) the Respondent's remorse and post-infraction conduct; - g) the age, maturity, or experience of the Respondent; - h) whether the Respondent retaliated, where the Incident involves Discrimination, Harassment or Maltreatment; and - i) the Respondent's prospects for rehabilitation. - 9.16.
 Unless the Discipline Panel decides otherwise, any disciplinary sanctions will commence at the date the decision is issued.
 Failure to comply with a sanction as determined by the Discipline Panel will result in automatic suspension of the Respondent's registration or membership and their participation in the Organization's Activities and Events until such time as the sanction is complied with. - 9.17.
-Where the alleged Infraction may constitute Discrimination, Harassment or Maltreatment, or is of a similar nature, the Organization will keep all proceedings under this Policy confidential, except where disclosure is directed by the Discipline Panel because it is required by law or is in the best interests of the public. - 9.18.
-The decision of the Discipline Panel will be final and binding upon all Parties, subject to any appeal that may be permitted under the Appeals Policy.
+Where the alleged Infraction may constitute Discrimination, Harassment, Prohibited Behaviour or Maltreatment, or is of a similar nature, the Organization will keep all proceedings under this Policy confidential, except where the Organization is required to disclose by another national or international agency or organization (eg. Sport Canada) and where disclosure is directed by the Discipline Panel because it is required by law or is in the best interests of the public. - 9.18.
+The decision of the Discipline Panel will be final and binding upon all Parties, subject to any appeal that may be permitted under the Appeal Policy. - 9.19.
+Except in cases of willful misconduct by the Discipline Panel, the Discipline Panel will bear no liability for any act or omission in connection with the Panel's decision or the appeal process under the Appeals Policy.
+Members of the Discipline Panel cannot be called as witnesses during a subsequent appeal, action or other proceeding seeking to challenge its decision before the SDRCC or any court of competent jurisdiction.